TiendaNube/standalone-apps/README.md

 ### 12. Test the app
-- Now, your app is ready to be used.
+- Now, your app is ready to use by following the steps below:
+  - Create 5 products;
+  - View the list of store products;

 If you have any questions or need further assistance, please don't hesitate to reach out to us through the Help section of the Partners Portal.